Author: Alison Price – Updated: January 2026

 Author Bio

-Alison specializes in guiding Aspiring Astrologers.
-Her aim is to help you uncover your individual creativity and lead a fulfilling life using your own astrology.
-She shares her wisdom from the heart, often sprinkled with a touch of humor.
+Alison helps you uncover your individual creativity and lead a fulfilling life using your own astrology.
+She shares her wisdom from the heart with a touch of humor.
+She offers Consultations for everyone and Coaching for Aspiring Astrologers.

 If you’d like to get in touch with Alison, you can reach out to her via email at starzology@gmail.com.